ibm-cloud-docs/vpc/vpe-cross-account.md

       ```sh
       curl -X POST -sH "Authorization:${iam_token}" \
       "$vpc_api_endpoint/v1/endpoint_gateways?version=$api_version&generation=2" \
-      -d {
+      -d '{
         "name": endpoint-gateway-1",
         "vpc": {"id":"'$VpcId'"},
         "target": {
             "crn": "$TargetCrn",
             "resource_type": "provider_cloud_service"
         },
         "security_groups": [
            {"id": "'$sg'"}
         ]
       }'
       ```
       {: codeblock}

-      When creating an endpoint gateway to connect to a Private Path service, make sure '"resource type" = "private_path_service_gateway"'.
+      When creating an endpoint gateway to connect to a Private Path service, make sure that "resource type" equals "private_path_service_gateway".
       {: note}

       After you create an endpoint gateway for your service instance and assign a reserved IP address, you must bind the IP addresses from your VPC network to the endpoint gateway.
-See [Binding and unbinding a reserved IP address](/docs/vpc?topic=vpc-bind-unbind-reserved-ip) for details.
-These bound IP addresses become the VPE to access the service mapped to the endpoint gateway.
+For more information, eee [Binding and unbinding a reserved IP address](/docs/vpc?topic=vpc-bind-unbind-reserved-ip).
+These bound IP addresses become the VPE to access the service that is mapped to the endpoint gateway.
       {: important}

    * Create an endpoint gateway with an associated reserved IP address: